Universal Boundary-Modes Localization from Quantum Metric Length: Results

 \subsection{Quantum Hall plateau shaped by QML}

 The quantum anomalous Hall effect is experimentally characterized by a quantized Hall plateau and vanishing longitudinal conductivity.
-The quantum Hall plateau is robust against disorder but will deviate from quantization in the presence of finite-size effects~\cite{PhysRevB.92.081107,PhysRevLett.101.246807}.
+The quantized plateau is robust against disorder but will deviate from perfect quantization due to finite-size effects~\cite{PhysRevB.92.081107,PhysRevLett.101.246807,chen2023chiral}.
 As we point out in this work, the localization behavior of the chiral edge states can be controlled via the QML.
 A large QML promotes coupling between the edge states on opposite edges [denoted by the green lines in Fig.~\ref{Fig_Flatband_TI_Hall}(a)].
 This coupling leads to a deviation of the Hall resistivity from its quantized value $h/e^2$.

-Since gapless chiral edge states with linear dispersion exhibit energy-momentum locking, the in-gap Hall resistivity around zero energy serves as a marker for the QML near the $\Gamma$ point.
+Since gapless chiral edge states with linear dispersion exhibit energy-momentum locking, the in-gap Hall resistivity around zero energy serves as a marker for the QML.
 We now examine how the Hall plateau is affected by the QML using a 6-terminal Hall-bar device.
 As illustrated in Fig.~\ref{Fig_Flatband_TI_Hall}(a), a current $I_y$ is driven along the $y$-direction from terminal 1 to terminal 4.
-Additional four terminals, each with a width equal to that of the device ($W$), are arranged on opposite edges and separated by a length $L$ from each other.
-By measuring the voltage difference between terminal 2 and 3: $V_{23}=V_2-V_3$, and the voltage difference between terminal 2 and 6: $V_{26}=V_2-V_6$, we obtain the longitudinal and Hall resistivity as:
+Four additional terminals, each with a width equal to that of the device ($W_1$), are arranged on opposite edges and separated by a length $W_2$ from each other.
+By measuring the voltage difference between terminal 2 and 3, $V_{23}=V_2-V_3$, and the voltage difference between terminal 2 and 6, $V_{26}=V_2-V_6$, we obtain the longitudinal and Hall resistivity as